alexferrer/xplane_thermals/README.md

 As a helper, I am using Easy Dataref access class from Joan Perez i Cauhe, I am including the class on the sources

+V 0.1 it works based on a 10x10 matrix that repeats itself. it works, but is just a sucky proof of concept.